elwoodessel/loanstreet-client/README.md

 #### It can be run by using the ./gradlew build and then the ./gradlew run command in the root directory.

-#### There is also a gradlew.bat script for windows users that should work in the same way, however it has not been tested.
+There is also a gradlew.bat script for windows users that should work in the same way, however it has not been tested.

 ### Improvements for the future
 + Add unit tests
 + Add proper error handling and validation

+### There is a runnable main method located in the Client.java file.

+This class will create, get, and update a loan and is a good example of how to use the client.